Prescription Drugs

 If you experience symptoms such as sharp pain and swelling in the leg, difficulty breathing, chest pain, blurred vision, or difficulty speaking, contact your doctor immediately.

 Breast-feeding: It is not known if ruxolitinib passes into breast milk.
-People taking ruxolitinib should not breast-feed during treatment and for at least 2 weeks after the final dose.
+If you are breast-feeding and are taking this medication, it may affect your baby.
+Breast-feeding should be avoided during treatment with topical ruxolitinib and for 4 weeks after stopping the medication.

-Children: The safety and effectiveness of this medication have not been established for children less than 12 years of age for treatment of GVHD or for children less than 18 years of age for other conditions.
+Children: The safety and effectiveness of using this medication have not been established for children less than 12 years of age.

 What other drugs could interact with this medication?